endlesspint8/endlesspint8.github.io/_drafts/2016-10-14-great-beers-terrible-reviews.md

 Cigar City Hunahpu’s Imperial Stout - Double Barrel Aged	Imperial Stout

+> "Oh boy.
+Oh boy.
+Oh boy.
+What a failure.
+Cinnamon², cardemom², chili².
+Overspiced², hence flavour profile is completely out of balance.
+The average mean of this beer is ridicilously high.
+Wondering if all ratings of this beer are done by aliens.
+Or America = Aliens?
+The truth is out there.
+Go get them Mulder.
+X Thanks berntholer for this extraterrestrial." http://www.ratebeer.com/beer/beer_name/249005/235224/

 Three Floyds Dark Lord Russian Imperial Stout (Bourbon Barrel Aged)	Imperial Stout

+> "Tasted like generic cough syrup mixed with old coffee and a shot of whiskey - and not in a good way" http://www.ratebeer.com/beer/beer_name/58590/237963/
+>
+> "I was not impressed and actually gave the rest of my pour to my friend Kev." http://www.ratebeer.com/beer/beer_name/58590/45198/

 Russian River Pliny the Younger	Imperial IPA